thakurat44/tunnel-ssh-pg/README.md

 npm install
 ```

-#### Create `.env` file in your root folder and paste below environment variables with your values in it
+**Create `.env` file in your root folder and paste below environment variables with your values in it.**

 ```bash
 # YOUR APPLICATION PORT